 Even making small changes can be tough though – that’s why you need a system to keep yourself honest.

 The X Effect

-Some time ago on one of my long stints on reddit I came across a pretty life-changing post.
-It was a simple outline on how to be more effective at building habits.
+Some time ago on one of my long stints on Reddit I came across a pretty life-changing post.
+It was a simple outline of how to be more effective at building habits.
 I read through the entire post, then I read it again.
 Shortly thereafter I found out there was an entire community based around this simple, but effective method: The X Effect.

 The X Effect is an easy and straightforward way to help build new habits.
 The first step in applying The X Effect is understanding how long it takes to form habits in the first place.
 Most people think it’s 21 days, but that’s actually pretty far off.

 This system works really well for a few reasons.
-First is that it provides a daily positive association with your habit.
+The first is that it provides a daily positive association with your habit.
 You get to mark that X off every time you do it, and boy does it feel good.
 It actually gets a bit addictive after a while.

 And finally, it makes the timeline a bit more realistic.
 Three weeks simply isn’t long enough for most people to form regular habits.

 Editor’s Note: As Charles Duhig says in his book, “The Power of Habit”, habits are formed in the brain based on 3 consecutive events: Habit Trigger, Habit Behaviour, Reward.
 Choose a specific time or place that you will carry out your new habit.
 Too often we give up on our habits, not because we are lazy but we simply just forget!
 Take something that you do every day, such as wake up or brush your teeth, and let this pre-existing habit serve as a reminder to undertake your new habit.
 Don’t be hard on yourself, change is tough sometimes.
 Plus, you want to be rewarding yourself each time you complete the behaviors, and beating yourself up only makes it less likely that your brain will register this new habit if you continually deny it a reward.